MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/export.md

 ## Azure Application Insights

 Application Insights is an application performance management (APM) service that offers querying, segmentation, filtering, and usage analytics capabilities over your App Center event data.
-By adding the App Center SDK to your app and exporting the data into a App Center app-type Application Insights resource, you will get access to the following features:
+By adding the App Center SDK to your app and exporting the data into an App Center app-type Application Insights resource, you will get access to the following features:

 - [Application Insights Analytics](https://docs.microsoft.com/azure/application-insights/app-insights-analytics).
 Use a powerful query language to analyze your raw event data and create visualizations.
 You can export the results of your queries into PowerBI or Excel.
 - [Users, Sessions and Events](https://docs.microsoft.com/azure/application-insights/app-insights-usage-segmentation).
 Learn how many people are using each page and feature of your app, then segment by country, browser, or other properties to understand why.